16 South Australia

 Democracy and accountability

-Democracy is underpinned by two key principles: political equality and popular control.[26]
+Democracy is underpinned by two key principles: political equality and popular control.[29]
 Political equality entails that all groups of people have a voice within a given democratic system.
 Popular control means that, following Lincoln’s famous declaration, government should be ‘of the people, by the people, for the people’.
 Beetham and colleagues have often undertaken democratic ‘audits’ to see how well a country or polity is faring in this regard.
-A national audit of Australia was conducted in 2009, and for the first time, a democratic audit of the states has been conducted.[27]
+A national audit of Australia was conducted in 2009, and for the first time, a democratic audit of the states was conducted in 2024.[30]
 The health of South Australian democracy remains in question in at least three key areas: deliberation, accountability and governance.

 In recent years, there has been a focus on ‘deliberative’ democracy.[31]
 The main claim made here is that voters should have more influence in between elections, and the quality of government decisions can be enhanced by greater public participation and discussion.
 Labor Premier Jay Weatherill was a noted advocate of this and instigated a range of ‘new’ deliberative techniques, including citizens’ juries.
 The effect of this has been mixed, with particular criticism directed at the citizens’ jury on the nuclear fuel cycle.
 Yet, it showed a rare willingness to enhance South Australia’s democratic institutions.

-A second area of concern has been the issue of accountability — especially the mechanisms for holding the government to account.
-In the Cabinet system of government the convention of ministerial responsibility is critical.[29]
+A second area of concern has been the issue of accountability – especially the mechanisms for holding the government to account.
+In the Cabinet system of government, the convention of ministerial responsibility is critical.[32]
 This has two dimensions: collective and individual.
 In the case of the latter, the convention is that ministers are responsible for the workings of their departments, and, when things go wrong, they should resign (or more commonly be dropped or reshuffled).
-A number of scandals in South Australia, notably the Oakden abuse scandal, have drawn repeated attention to the growing ineffectiveness of individual ministerial responsibility.[30]
-It i unclear if overall levels of corruption and maladministration are worse in Australia, but the scandals tend not to receive as much national scrutiny as the larger states, and the State was one of the last to establish an Independent Corruption Commission.
+A number of scandals in South Australia, notably the Oakden abuse scandal, have drawn repeated attention to the growing ineffectiveness of individual ministerial responsibility.[33]
+It is unclear if overall levels of corruption and maladministration are worse elsewhere in Australia, but the scandals tend not to receive as much national scrutiny as the larger states, and South Australia was one of the last to establish an Independent Corruption Commission (ICAC).
+That said, ICAC’s powers were reduced in 2021, in part because of several localised controversies.[34]

 A third area of concern, and not limited to South Australia, is the fragmenting nature of ‘governance’.
 Traditionally, the government and public sector (especially the main departments, e.g., education, health) were the main political and policy actors.[35]
 The shift from government to governance, however, entails a growth of statutory boards, commissions and councils (and the like) to deliver and oversee the outsourcing of public goods.
 Yet, there remains a concern about how effective these boards are, how accountable, and their relation to democratic institutions.
 For example, a number of scandals in health and the TAFE sector raise concerns about ‘arms-length’ institutions and their role.